 When chatting with a friend, if he or she were to send you a message, no matter what it was, you would respond appropriately.
 You might honor their request, provide insight, tell them you are busy right now or add something to their remark.
 Do this with what you ‘get’ from your animal friend.
 Respond and reply.

 Feeling like perhaps your animal friends have already given up?
 Just like any relationship, it can be mended by reaching out and restoring the connection.
-Somebody has to make the phone call :).
+Somebody just has to make that phone call.

 4. Start bridging the gap with other animals